Hospital News

 A Certified Nursing Assistant (CNA) is on the front lines of patient / resident care.
 The nursing assistant position is certainly one of the most vital to daily operations for the nursing care facility, your compassion and skill in patient/resident care will help minimize the stress of those who are sick or unable to care for themselves.

-o The Deadline to turn in your application is March 14th
+The Deadline to turn in your application is As Soon as Possible.

 Glenice Wade, ADON, (719) 523-2141 ext #141 or email gwade@sechosp.org